rajeshm7910/apigee-internal-idp/README.md

 - Create Key/Cert pair for setting up IDP.

- Generate a TLS cert and key and store them in a keystore fil alsoe.
-You can use a self-signed certificate CA certs.
+ Generate a TLS cert and key and store them in a keystore file.
+You can use a self-signed certificate or CA certs.

  To create a keystore file from your cert and key:

 1. Create a directory for the JKS file: